Enhancing Dairy Operations with On-Site NIR Analysis at Wolf Creek Dairy

 This immediacy has fundamentally changed their testing frequency and its utility.
 While they were already increasing their sampling rate, the multi-day shipping delay was a constant hurdle.
 "On-farm analysis allows us to know exactly what we are feeding the cows (realtime) versus a 3-4 day delay," she emphasizes.

 Finding the right personnel is paramount.
-"You need someone detail oriented to be able to trust your results," Schroeder advises.
-To ensure accuracy, Wolf Creek Dairy built a robust quality control system, validating their in-house results with dual sampling sent to the lab and having all on-site results reviewed by RRL associates before approval.
+"You need someone detail-oriented to be able to trust your results," Schroeder advises.
+To ensure accuracy, Wolf Creek Dairy built a robust quality control system.
+They validate their in-house results with dual sampling sent to the lab.
+Additionally, all on-site results are reviewed by RRL associates before approval.
 This ongoing partnership with Rock River Labs for support and wet chemistry analysis remains a vital component of their program.

 While the potential for improved herd health, digestibility, and milk production is significant, Schroeder stresses that the financial benefits are not automatic.
 Success hinges on how the data is used.
 "This is going to depend on your nutritionist’s ability to evaluate sampling routinely to see benefits," she states.
 "An NIR in conjunction with a platform to be able to utilize aggressive sampling is necessary to see benefits at the cow level."